manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 ### Pico.css

-The problem with building your own website is that a website, typically, needs some kind of design and while I do consider myself good at *judging* designs, I did not at all feel motivated to come up with my own one for this project.
+The problem with building your own website is that a website, typically, needs some kind of design.
+And while I do consider myself good at *judging* designs, I did not at all feel motivated to come up with my own one for this project.
 I also knew that I would already have to spend a big amount of my available time on learning Hugo in order to quickly come up with a good result.